frap129/OpenQ1/README.md

     - QIDI Auto Z Offset all preinstalled
 - Improved Q1 Pro klipper config and macros
 - All stock features of the Q1 Pro, except
-    - Filament width sensor does not report valid values, needs investigation
     - Power loss recovery was hacky at best on the stock fimrware, and is not included.
-    - Screen support is still a WIP and is not included by default.
+    - [Screen support](https://github.com/frap129/klipmi) is still a WIP and is not included by default.

 # How to install:
 Follow the [installation guide](docs/Installation.md).
 Note that this is still in testing, bugs are to be expected.
 Please report issues and feature requests in this repo.